Also posted here.

 I'm going to see if I can put a distro in there and switch between Chrome OS and Linux.

 It took longer to find the correct package to install than anything else.
-Out of the proverbial Chrome Development Mode box, it doesn't recognize apt, apt-get, yum - Nor does it recognize any attempts to install them.
+Out of the proverbial Chrome Development Mode box, it doesn't recognize apt, apt-get, or yum.
+Nor does it recognize any attempts to install them.

-Most of the instructions I've found say to make your Chromebook Developer Mode and then open a certain type of terminal; Instead of that, I've found that you have to enable Linux Penguin through the Chrome OS (Easy, check your settings) and then go through that containerized version.
+Most instructions say to enable your Chromebook’s Developer Mode then open a certain terminal; Instead, I found you enable Linux Penguin through Chrome OS (Easy, check your settings) and use that containerized version.

 When you do this, Crostini is already installed, which is a more secure form of Crouton.
 Crouton is outdated.
-Crostini makes a Linux container within Chromebook OS.
+Crostini creates a Linux container within Chromebook OS, and they both have neat bread names.

 But now it's time to reacquaint myself with actually using Linux.
-I couldn't get a full Ubuntu setup to replace Chromebook, apparently a security issue, but I can at least use the penguin container.
+I couldn't get a full Ubuntu setup to replace Chromebook, apparently a security issue, but I can at least use the penguin container, which is Linux running in a little box in Chrome OS.

 The edition is 6.6.50, and even after updating, it's still that.
 No problem, but some commands do no work.
 I know there are different Linux distros, but I thought most commands were the same.